blockchain/api-v1-client-java/docs/wallet.md

     	List<Address> addresses = wallet.listAddresses(0);
     	for (Address a : addresses)
     	{
-    		System.out.println(String.format("The address %s has a balance of % satoshi", a.getAddress(), a.getBalance()));
+    		System.out.println(String.format("The address %s has a balance of %s satoshi", a.getAddress(), a.getBalance()));
     	}

     	// archive an old address
     	wallet.archiveAddress("1JzSZFs2DQke2B3S4pBxaNaMzzVZaG4Cqh");

-    	// consolidate addresses that have been inactive more than 25 days List<String> consolidated = wallet.consolidate(25);
-    	for (String c : consolidated)
-    	{
-    		System.out.println(String.format("Address %s has been consolidated", c));
-    	}

     	// create a new address and attach a label to it Address newAddr = wallet.newAddress("test label 123");